SpencerWie/C-Sharp/Game1/README.md

 **Update**: Due to having to do a factory restore on my computer I had to get a old copy and then re-impement the features.
 We should be up -to-date now and will be able to further update the game on versions 0.03+.
-I'll check-in my code more often to Bit Bucket to ensure we don't have a signifanct loss again.
+The updated source code as been checked into Bit Bucket to ensure we don't have a signifanct loss again.

 Note that the on-going proccess of this directory has been switched to a private repository.
 The commits from the private will be updated through this file below explaining the current state of the game.